nyudlts/ultraviolet/docs/TEST.md

 - `tests/e2e/` - tests that need both UI and API application (end-to-end tests)
 - requires creating both the UI and API tests and using a special WSGI middleware to dispatch requests between both applications.

-## UI Testing

-Use the example in [look-feel.md](./develop/look-feel.md)

 ## End to End Testing

 ### Prerequisites

-Before running E2E make sure that Selenium Client is installed and Chrome Webdriver is installed and added to you path.
+Before running E2E make sure that Selenium Client is installed and Chrome Webdriver is installed and added to your path.

 [Installation instructions](https://www.selenium.dev/selenium/docs/api/py/)